PA Mentor Studio

 Does it matter whether I complete my prerequisite courses at a community college versus a four-year university?

-For most programs, the institution matters less than your performance in the course.
+For most programs, the institution matters far less than your performance.
+Regional accreditation and correct transfer credit matter more than where the course was taken.

 GPA & Academics